learning-zone/linux-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## System and Hardware information
+## System and Hardware Information

 1.  **Print all information**: `uname` is mainly used to print system information.